pelya/xserver-xsdl/miext/rootless/README.txt

  *              initialized before calling except for pFrame->wid, which
  *              is set by this function.
  *  pScreen     Screen on which to place the new frame
  *  newX, newY  Position of the frame.
-These will be identical to pFrame-x,
- *              pFrame->y unless ROOTLESS_GLOBAL_COORDS is set.
  *  pNewShape   Shape for the frame (in frame-local coordinates).
 NULL for
  *              unshaped frames.
  */